longears/kavascript/README.md

 ## Trailing colons ##

 You can use a colon, Python style, to indicate that a new block is about to begin.
-This is optional because they look good on flow control blocks (if, while, etc) but not on object blocks / JSON data.
+This is optional because colons look good on most blocks (if, while, function) but not on object blocks / JSON data.

         if (value < 10):
             value += 1;

 ## New "closure" keyword ##

-A new keyword "closure" has been added, which you can use to reduce the visual overload of "function function function" by using a different word for functions which are acting as closures.
+A new keyword "closure" has been added.
+Use it to reduce the visual overload of "function function function" by using a different word for functions which are acting as closures.
 It has two modes depending on the value of CLOSURE_TAILS.

-When CLOSURE_TAILS is False, it is replaced with: `"function ()"` and its bock is closed with `"}"`
+When CLOSURE_TAILS is False, it is replaced with: `"function ()"` and its block is closed with `"}"`

-When CLOSURE_TAILS is True, it is replaced with `"(function ()"` and its block is closed with `"})();"` In this case, you should use the "closure" keyword to create single-line closures, because they will break.
+When CLOSURE_TAILS is True, it is replaced with `"(function ()"` and its block is closed with `"})();"` In this case, you should not use the "closure" keyword to create single-line closures because they will break.
 This mode is experimental.